pyQode/pyqode.python/README.rst

 Snapshots
 ---------

-Here are a few snapshots of the Qidle example application (snapshots taken on a Gnome 3 desktop):
+Here is a snapshot of the QIdle example application (snapshots taken on a Gnome 3 desktop):

 .. image:: doc/source/_static/qidle.png
-    :alt: Preview of Qidle, the pyqode clone of idle (example app)
+    :alt: Preview of QIdle, the pyQode clone of idle (example app)

 .. _Downloads: https://github.com/pyQode/pyqode.python/releases